ashawkey/2019SICP_homework/readme.md

 # PKU SICP Homework 2019

-This is a repository for homework of the 2019 autumn SICP course (Functional Programming) at PKU.
+This is a repository for homework of the 2019 spring SICP course (Functional Programming) at PKU.

 Save SICP!